carbon-language/carbon-lang/docs/design/values.md

-The last path that requires forming an initializing expression in Carbon is when attempting to convert a non-reference expression into an ephemeral reference expression, where temporary storage is materialized and provided to an initializing expression.
-The resulting object can then form the ephemeral reference expression.
+The last path that requires forming an initializing expression in Carbon is when attempting to convert a non-reference expression into an ephemeral reference
+expression: the expression is first converted to an initializing expression if necessary, and then temporary storage is materialized to act as its output, and as the referent of the resulting ephemeral reference expression.

 ### Function calls and returns